Critical behavior of Fredenhagen-Marcu string order parameters at topological phase transitions with emergent higher-form symmetries

-We now use iPEPS algorithms (see Appendix.~\ref{app:iPEPS_alg}) to directly evaluate the FM string order parameter in the limit of infinitely long strings on a torus, as shown Appendix.~\ref{app:TNS_method4FM}.
+We now use iPEPS algorithms to directly evaluate the FM string order parameter in the limit of infinitely long strings on a torus, see Methods.
 When $L$ is a non-contractible loop on the torus, which is convenient for tensor network methods, care has to be taken when evaluating the denominator in Eq.~\eqref{FM_op}, as it could vanish for certain linear combinations of the degenerate ground states.
 Nonetheless, we are able to show that contractible and non-contractible loops are equivalent when the ground state is a minimally entangled state~\cite{MES_2012} with a trivial anyon flux penetrating through the torus; Fig.~\ref{Figure_1}a.
-Therefore, we use this choice for the ground state in the numerical evaluation of the FM order parameter; technical details are discussed in the Appendix.~\ref{app:Topo_deg_GS}.
+Therefore, we use this choice for the ground state in the numerical evaluation of the FM order parameter; technical details are discussed in the Methods section.